Jingjing Li

 About Me

-Jingjing Li is an Applied Scientist at Tiktok E-Commerce, specializing in Large Language Models (LLMs) and Natural Language Processing (NLP).
-She focuses on developing LLMs to enhance intelligent customer service.
+Jingjing Li is a Senior Machine Learning Engineer at Roblox, specializing in Large Language Models (LLMs) and Natural Language Processing (NLP).
 Dr. Li holds a Ph.D. in Computer Science & Engineering from The Chinese University of Hong Kong.
-Her research interests include unsupervised text generation, controllable text generation, and conversational AI.
+Her research interests include controllable text generation, and conversational AI, specifically in the safety alignment and reasoning of LLMs.

 Interests